My Approach

 Accountability & Repair

 As fallible humans, we inevitably cause and experience harm.
-I aim to design in ways that identify sites of harm, foster repair, and create conditions for collective accountability.
-I practice trauma-informed and responsive methods and draw from abolitionist, decolonial, and anti-racist traditions to build more just and liberatory design practices.
+I remain actively engaged in the lifelong work of unlearning harm and practicing accountability, with deep gratitude to the communities challenging and supporting me in this collective process.
+My design practice seeks to identify sites of harm, foster repair, and create conditions for collective accountability.
+I practice trauma-responsive methods and draw from abolitionist, decolonial, and anti-racist traditions to build more just and liberatory worlds.

 Learning Lineage: Dean Spadeₐ, Michelle Alexanderₐ, Kimberlé W. Crenshawₐ, Liat Ben-Mosheₐ, Angela Davisₐ, Mimi Kimₐ, Beth Richieₐ, Critical Resistanceₐ, Ruth Wilson Gilmoreₐ, UpENDₐ, Mariame Kabaₐ, Creative Justiceₚ, Mia Mingusₐ, Lisa Mercerₚ